SteveGilham/altcode.test/README.md

 ## Building

-Uses the nuget package for platform-independent build of the Framework support; the .net core part of the artifacts are already platform independent
+Cross platform, dotnet code throughout.

 ### Tooling

-It is assumed that .net 5.0.100 or later is available  (`dotnet`) -- try https://www.microsoft.com/net/download
+It is assumed that .net 7.0.100 or later is available  (`dotnet`) -- try https://www.microsoft.com/net/download

 ### Bootstrapping

-Start by setting up `dotnet fake` with `dotnet tool restore ` Then `dotnet fake run ./Build/setup.fsx` to do the rest of the set-up.
+Start by setting up with `dotnet tool restore `
+Then `dotnet run --project ./Build/Setup.fsproj` to do the rest of the set-up.

 ### Normal builds

-Running `dotnet fake run ./Build/build.fsx` performs a full build/package process.
+Running `dotnet run --project ./Build/Build.fsproj` performs a full build/package process.

-Use `dotnet fake run ./Build/build.fsx --target <targetname>` to run to a specific target.
+Use `dotnet run --project ./Build/Build.fsproj --target <targetname>` to run to a specific target.